nicosandller/virus-treatment-simulation/README.md

 ### Simple simulation function without drugs:
 simulationWithoutDrug(viruses, maxPop, maxBirthProb, clearProb, trials)

-  -viruses: list of viruses
+- viruses: list of viruses
-  -maxPop: maximum population of viruses in the patient
+- maxPop: maximum population of viruses in the patient
-  -maxBirthProb: probability of reproduction for a virus
+- maxBirthProb: probability of reproduction for a virus
-  -clearProb: probability of decay for virus
+- clearProb: probability of decay for virus
-  -trials: trials to run and average simulation
+- trials: trials to run and average simulation

 ### Complex simulation function with drug treatment:
 simulationWithDrug(viruses,maxPop,maxBirthProb,clearProb,resistances,mutProb,trials)
-  -resistances: dictionary of resistances for viruses
+  - resistances: dictionary of resistances for viruses
-  -mutProb: probabuility of virus mutation in each time step
+  - mutProb: probabuility of virus mutation in each time step

 ### TreatedPatient(viruses,maxPop)